X

 The insurance policy that pays first when you have a loss that’s covered by more than one policy.

-Protection against the loss or damage to real (structure such as building) or personal property caused by specific perils covered in the insurance policy or contract.
+Insurance protection against the loss or damage to real property (e.g., a structure such as a building) or personal property (e.g., furniture) caused by specific perils covered in the insurance policy or contract.

 • Provisions

-Statements contained in an insurance policy which explain the benefits, conditions and other features of the insurance contract.
+Statements contained in an insurance policy that explain the benefits, conditions, and other features of the insurance contract.

 R